Additional COVID-19 Guidance For Sports and Recreational Fitness Facilities

 Main Page Content

-The following guidance is intended to help with clarification of general public health measures as mandated in Ontario Regulation 82/20 Rules for Areas in Stage 1 and described in the COVID-19 Response Framework for sports and recreational facilities.
+The following guidance is intended to help with clarification of general public health measures as mandated in Ontario Regulation 263/20 Rules for Areas in Stage 2 and described in the COVID-19 Response Framework for sports and recreational fitness facilities.

-This page provides additional guidance for owners and operators of indoor recreational facilities, including gymnasiums, health clubs, community centres, multi-purpose facilities, arenas, exercise studios, yoga and dance studios, and other fitness facilities to ensure public safety.
+This information on this page is applicable for the following types of indoor recreational facilities, such as: gymnasiums, health clubs, community centres, multi-purpose facilities, arenas, exercise studios, yoga and dance studios, and other fitness facilities to ensure public safety.

 To support safe operations in sports and recreational facilities, operators must also abide by:

 - Sector-specific guidelines, guidance documents and relevant regulations such as Ontario Regulation 565: Public Pools (if applicable) and the Occupational Health and Safety Act.